Personalized Treatment | Research and Clincial Trials | Additional Patient Support

 Research and Clinical Trials

-For patients diagnosed with skin cancers, a vital research enterprise allows Kellogg Cancer Center patients access to the latest drugs and treatment options, as well as a wide array of clinical trials, both at NorthShore and through the University of Chicago, where more than 800 of our attending physicians hold academic appointments.
+For patients diagnosed with skin cancers, a vital research enterprise allows Kellogg Cancer Center patients access to the latest drugs and skin cancer treatment options, as well as a wide array of clinical trials, both at NorthShore and through the University of Chicago, where more than 800 of our attending physicians hold academic appointments.
 As an example, we currently have clinical trials of novel drugs available for stage III and stage IV melanoma, including many forms of immunotherapy.

 NorthShore’s nationally recognized Electronic Medical Record (EMR) system offers a data warehouse that enables physicians and researchers to integrate molecular and genomics data with clinical data to determine a patient’s best course of treatment.
 This information—specific to each patient—helps create an individually tailored treatment plan based on the patient’s genetic makeup and type of cancer.
 This analysis, through our Center for Biomedical Research Informatics, is yielding new insights into complex diseases and identifying opportunities to improve patient outcomes, as well as addressing the risk factors in individual and family medical histories.
-Harnessing the power of NorthShore's EMR allows our physician-scientists to apply sophisticated analysis to patient records, evaluating outcomes from cases of melanoma and other skin cancers, and using that information to determine the most favorable treatment options for each patient.
+Harnessing the power of NorthShore's EMR allows our physician-scientists to apply sophisticated analysis to patient records, evaluating outcomes from cases of melanoma and other skin cancers, and using that information to determine the most favorable skin cancer treatment options for each patient.

 NorthShore is the first in the nation to provide our patients and their family members with Health Heritage, a secure tool that helps individuals create a complete family health history and personalized risk reports.